Quantile spectral processes: Asymptotic analysis and inference: Introduction

 Other attempts, more recent and somewhat less developed, are introducing alternative spectral concepts and tools, mostly related with quantiles or copulas, and accounting for more general dynamic features.
-A first step in that direction was taken by \citet{Hong1999}, who proposes a generalized spectral density with covariances replaced by joint characteristic functions.
-In the specific problem of testing pairwise independence, \citet{Hong2000} introduces a test statistic based on the Fourier transforms of (empirical) joint distribution functions and copulas at different lags.
-Recently, there has been a renewed surge of interest in that type of concept, with the introduction, under the names of \textit{Lap\-lace-, quantile-} and \textit{copula} spectral density and spectral density {\it kernels}, of various quantile-related spectral concepts, along with the corresponding sample-based periodograms and smoothed periodograms.
-That strand of literature includes \citet{Li2008,Li2012,Li2013}, \citet{Hagemann2013}, \citet{DetteEtAl2013}, and \citet{LeeRao2012}.
-A Fourier analysis of extreme events, which is related in spirit but quite different in many other respects, was considered by \citet{DavisMikoschZhao2013}.
-Finally, in the time domain, \citet{LintonWhang2007}, \citet{DavisMikosch2009}, and \citet{HanLintonOkaWhang2013} introduced the related concepts of \textit{quantilograms} and \textit{extremograms}.
-A more detailed account of some of those contributions is given in Section~2.
+A first step in that direction was taken by Hong \cite {Hong1999}, who proposes a generalized spectral density with covariances replaced by joint characteristic functions.
+In the specific problem of testing pairwise independence, Hong \cite{Hong2000} introduces a test statistic based on the Fourier transforms of (empirical) joint distribution functions and copulas at different lags.
+Recently, there has been a renewed surge of interest in that type of concept, with the introduction, under the names of \textit{Lap\-lace-, quantile-} and \textit{copula} spectral density and spectral density \textit{kernels}, of various quantile-related spectral concepts, along with the corresponding sample-based periodograms and smoothed periodograms.
+That strand of literature includes Li \cite{Li2008,Li2012,Li2013}, Hagemann \cite{Hagemann2013}, Dette \textit {et~al.} \cite{DetteEtAl2013} and Lee and Rao \cite{LeeRao2012}.
+A Fourier analysis of extreme events, which is related in spirit but quite different in many other respects, was considered by Davis, Mikosch and Zhao \cite{DavisMikoschZhao2013}.
+Finally, in the time domain, Linton and Whang \cite {LintonWhang2007}, Davis and Mikosch \cite {DavisMikosch2009} and Han \textit{et~al.} \cite {HanLintonOkaWhang2013} introduced the related concepts of \textit {quantilograms} and \textit{extremograms}.
+A more detailed account of some of those contributions is given in Section~\ref{sec2}.

 A deep understanding of the distributional properties of any statistical tool is crucial for its successful application.
-The construction of confidence intervals, testing procedures, and efficient estimators all rest on results concerning finite-sample or asymptotic properties of related statistics---here the appropriate (smoothed) periodograms associated with the quantile-related spectral density under study.
-Obtaining such asymptotic results, unfortunately, is not trivial, and, to the best of our knowledge, no results on the asymptotic distribution of the aforementioned (smoothed) quantile and copula periodograms are available so far.
+The construction of confidence intervals, testing procedures and efficient \mbox{estimators} all rest on results concerning finite-sample or asymptotic properties of related statistics~-- here the appropriate (smoothed) periodograms associated with the quantile-related spectral density under study.
+Obtaining such asymptotic results, unfortunately, is not trivial, and to the best of our knowledge, no results on the asymptotic distribution of the aforementioned (smoothed) quantile and copula periodograms are available so far.